-∃ Me l . aning of Balance of Trade: The volume of goods and services imported as well as exported by a country to other countries.
-1 Cha aracteristics of Balance of Trade :- (i) If the value of imports is more than the value of a country's exports, the country has negative or unfavourable balance of trade.
+Mea ning of Balance of Trade: The volume of goods and services imported as well as exported by a country to other countries.
+Cha racteristics of Balance of Trade :- (i) If the value of imports is more than the value of a country's exports, the country has negative or unfavourable balance of trade.
 Pg 73 TB I 1+2=3 (ii) If the value of exports is more than the value of imports, then the country has a positive or favourable balance of trade. (iii) Any other relevant point 2x1=1 (Any Two Points to be explained.)
-1 plain any three characteristics of 'Phase II' of wth of population in India. gro Ch gro Ch wth of population in India. aracteristics of 'Phase II' of growth of pulation in India are:- gro Ch po wth of population in India. aracteristics of 'Phase II' of growth of pulation in India are: The decades 1921-1951 are referred to as the gro Ch po (i) aracteristics of 'Phase II' of growth of pulation in India are: The decades 1921-1951 are referred to as the period of steady population growth.
-An overall improvement in health and sanitation throughout the country brought down the mortality rate. gro Ch po (i) (ii) aracteristics of 'Phase II' of growth of pulation in India are: The decades 1921-1951 are referred to as the period of steady population growth.
-An overall improvement in health and sanitation throughout the country brought down the mortality rate.
-Better transport and communication system improved distribution system. ch po (i) (iii) aracteristics of 'Phase II' of growth of pulation in India are: The decades 1921-1951 are referred to as the period of steady population growth.
-An overall improvement in health and sanitation throughout the country brought down the mortality rate.
-Better transport and communication system improved distribution system.
-The crude birth rate remained high in this Pg 7 3x1=3
+21 lain any three characteristics of 'Phase II' of th of population in India.
+1 racteristics of 'Phase II' of growth of oulation in India are:- (i) The decades 1921-1951 are referred to as the period of steady population growth. (ii) An overall improvement in health and sanitation throughout the country brought down the mortality rate. (iii) Better transport and communication system improved distribution system. (iv) The crude birth rate remained high in this period leading to higher growth rate.
+(V) Any other relevant point.
+Pg 7 3x1=3 (Any three points to be explained.)
+TB II 071-0

-Explain with example the concept of environmental determinism. vironmental determinism:- (i) The interaction between primitive human society and strong forces of nature is known as environmental determinism. (ii) Human being listened to nature. (iii) Human being was afraid of its fury (iv) Human being worshipped nature.
-E: xamples:- \$ Direct relationship of a house hold belonging to an economically primitive society with nature.
-Nature is the powerful force, worshipped, revered and conserved.
-Pg 2,3 ♦ There is a direct dependence of human being on a nature for resources which sustained them.
-TB I 3x1=3 (v) Any other relevant Point.
+22 (a) Explain with example the concept of environmental determinism.

+Environmental determinism:-

+(i) The interaction between primitive human society and strong forces of nature is known as environmental determinism.

+(ii) Human being listened to nature.

+(iii) Human being was afraid of its fury

+(iv) Human being worshipped nature.

+Examples:-

+♦ Direct relationship of a house hold belonging to an economically primitive society with nature.

+♦ Nature is the powerful force, worshipped, revered and conserved.
+Pg 2,3

+↑ There is a direct dependence of human being on a nature for resources which sustained them.
+TBI 3x1=3

+(v) Any other relevant Point.

+(A

 (Any three points to be explained.)

+OR

-OR not "The dichotomy between physical and human is a very valid one."
-Explain the statement with ample. - 1 e dichotomy between physical and human is not ery valid one because- Nistana and harman and in an analysis also and a (i) Nature and human are inseparable elements. (i) (ii) • It should be seen holistically. (ii) (iii) It should be seen holistically.
-Both physical and human phenomena are describes in metaphors using symbols from
+(b) "The dichotomy between physical and human is not a very valid one."
+Explain the statement with example.

+The dichotomy between physical and human is not a very valid one because-

+(i) Nature and human are inseparable elements.

+(ii) It should be seen holistically.

+(iii) Both physical and human phenomena are describes in metaphors using symbols from the human anatomy.

+Examples are:-